Click here to return HOME

 We use between 13 and 20 music "cues" per program--everything from the program themes and episode intros to "stings," music beds and even some car driving sound effects For more information about finding and using music cues, see my page Fitting Music to Radio Drama.

 We currently play our music cues from custom made CDs.
 (CD-Rs--as in, recordable).
 When a music cue is called for, we push the track number and pause button--wait a second for it to cue up, then release the pause button to trigger the cue.
 A decent home CD-player can do the job.
 Fancier broadcast CD-players can even skip the between track gaps and self-cue themselves.
 However, if you burn your own CDs with music cues, make sure to test them in the intended CD-player well before production--some CD-players won't sync up fast and some CD-players won't play some CD-R discs at all--it depends on the blank CD-R media and the CD-player.
 Also, CD-players can vary in how long a new track is muted before it starts to play--if your track starts at 0:00, it's possible that the first second or two of music could be muted--yuck!
-Those portable walkman-style CDs will start replaying a track if they're bumped--be careful.
+In my professional rig, I use an American Audio SDJ-1 Dual SD MP3 Player (try www.amazon.com)--it uses plays MP3s from those SD memory cards that all the digital cameras use nowadays.

-Before we started using CD-players, we used DAT tapes since they had an indexing capability which allowed us to push a button and quickly get to, say, cue #4 on a tape.
 Another approach would be to use a "sampling" keyboard that would trigger the cues from specific notes, or have a computer play music cues as sound files in the popular MP3 format.
-A low-tech version would have one analog cassette tape for each cue and swap them out between two tape players.

 I would only suggest that whatever method you use, you may need to have two devices to play music--not for back up, but for back-to-back playing.
 If a script has a battle raging, you'll use one machine to play the battle music, but once the battle scene ends (which can vary based upon how fast the actors speak), you may need to play another cue immediately and you can't wait while you swap tapes or CDs or wait for the next CD track to be reached.
 If you need super-fast triggering, use two machines.